 Religious Education

 As a church school, we ensure that children receive their entitlement for teaching and learning in RE.
 Religious education is planned for at least one hour every week across the school year.
-Our RE curriculum has been designed around The North Yorkshire Agreed Syllabus and the Understanding Christianity materials.
+Our RE curriculum has been designed around Leeds Diocesan Syllabus and Understanding Christianity (January 2025).

 Meet Reverend Theo!
 Reverend Theo is a Theologian.
 Theologians explore expressions of religion and how following a particular religion impacts on a believer's life through their understanding of the world and their place in it.